Nikhil-Jagtap619/ERD-Food-Delivery-System/README.md

-# Summary of Online Food Ordering System ER Diagram
+# Online Food Ordering System ER Diagram

 This article from iNetTutor.com provides a step-by-step guide to creating an Entity Relationship Diagram (ERD) for an Online Food Ordering System.
 This system is described as a web and mobile-based e-commerce platform that enables organizations to post menus and accept customer orders.
 The ERD is crucial for establishing the database foundation.